What are topical retinoids?

 - Use your topical retinoid on alternate nights at first.
 If you have sensitive skin, wash it off after an hour or so.
 If it irritates, apply it less often.
 If it doesn't, try every night, and if possible twice daily.
 In most people, the skin gradually gets used to it.

-- To reduce stinging, apply it to dry skin i.e. 30 minutes or longer after washing.
+- To reduce stinging, apply it to dry skin, that is, 30 minutes or longer after washing.

 - Apply a tiny amount to all the areas affected, and spread it as far as it will go.